-Full encapsulation of the works area will ensure that all waste generated from the construction activities will be contained and controlled to minimise the risk of unwanted emissions of pollutants.
+Full encapsulation of the works area will ensure that all waste generated from the construction activities (removal of brackets, etc.) will be contained and controlled to minimise the risk of unwanted emissions of pollutants.

-A Site Waste Management Plan (SWMP) template will be partially completed be the Design Engineer (design section) and then the Design Engineer will supply the Contractor with the SWMP to complete the contract delivery section.
+A Site Waste Management Plan (SWMP) will be partially completed be the Design Engineer (design section) and then the Design Engineer will supply the Contractor with the SWMP to complete the contract delivery section.
 The SWMP will provide details of the following: